-- a. deny your claim, in whole or in part, including: - (1) a denial of a preauthorization for a service; - (2) a denial of a request for services on the ground that the service is not medically necessary, appropriate, effective or efficient or is not provided in or at the appropriate health care setting or level of care; and/or - (3) a denial of a request for services on the ground that the service is experimental or investigational, - b. terminate your coverage by the Plan retroactively except as the result of non-payment of premiums (also known as rescission or cancellation), - c. deny your (or, if applicable, your dependent's) application for individual plan coverage. - d. uphold our previous adverse benefit determination when you appeal.
+- A denial of your request for a pre-service or postservice benefit when the benefit has been reviewed and, based upon the information provided, does not meet DHMP's requirement for medically necessity, or it is not appropriate, effective or efficient or is not provided in or at the appropriate health care setting or level of care, or is experimental or investigational - A denial for a service that is not a covered benefit for which you are able to present evidence from a medical professional that there is a reasonable medical basis that the exclusion does not apply to the denied service.
+This is known as a benefit exclusion. - Termination of your coverage by the plan retroactively, except as the result of non-payment of premiums (also known as rescission or cancellation). - Denial of your (or, if applicable, your dependent's) application for individual plan coverage.

-Appeal: a request for us to review our initial adverse benefit determination.
-In addition, when we deny a request for medical care because it is excluded under Plan coverage rules, and you present evidence from medical professional licensed pursuant to the Colorado Medical Practice Act acting within the scope of his or her license that there is a reasonable medical basis that the contractual exclusion does not apply to the denied benefit, then such evidence establishes that the denial is subject to the appeals process.
+Appeal: A request for us to review our initial adverse benefit determination.
+In addition, when we deny a request for medical care because it is excluded under plan coverage rules, and you present evidence from medical professional licensed pursuant to the Colorado Medical Practice Act acting within the scope of his or her license that there is a reasonable medical basis that the contractual exclusion does not apply to the denied benefit, then such evidence establishes that the denial is subject to the appeals process.